How to Choose the Best Backpacking Tent

 Packaged Weight

-Packaged weight is the total of all the components that come in the package.
-In addition to the rainfly, canopy and poles, the stakes, stuff sacks and instructions are factored in.
-Some tents, like our Elixir Series, come with a footprint; many do not.
+Packaged weight is the total of all the components in the package.
+In addition to the rainfly, body and poles, the stakes, stuff sack and instructions are factored in.
+Some tents, like our Elixir Series, include a footprint; most do not.
 If you intend to carry a footprint, be sure to add its weight to the packaged weight for a more accurate number.

 Cost per Ounce